You know you should be measuring customer satisfaction, but it can be daunting to choose the right methodology. So, where do you start?

 Customer Satisfaction Score (CSAT) measures customer satisfaction with a business, purchase, or interaction.
 It’s one of the most straightforward ways to measure customer satisfaction, and it's obtained by asking a simple question, such as 'How satisfied were you with your experience?'
 To answer, there's a corresponding survey scale, which can be 1 – 3, 1 – 5, or 1 – 10.

-Learning how to calculate Customer Satisfaction Score is quick and straightforward, as well.
+Learning how to calculate Customer Satisfaction Score is also quick and straightforward.

 Customer Satisfaction Score Calculation

-A CSAT score is easy to calculate.
-It’s the sum of all positive responses, divided by the total responses collected, then multiplied by 100.
+A CSAT score is the sum of all positive responses, divided by the total responses collected, then multiplied by 100.
 The outcome leaves you with the overall percentage of satisfied customers at your business.

 For example, if you received 25 total responses and 15 of them were positive — your CSAT score would be 60% (15 positive responses / 25 total responses = .60 x 100 = 60%).

-This indicates that a majority of people are satisfied with your offering, but also highlights that there’s much more room for improvement.
+This indicates that most people are satisfied with your offering, but also highlights that there’s much more room for improvement.

 These calculations can be pulled from surveys like the example below.
 Taking the number of positive (5 - 7) responses from the total responses collected.

-If for some reason the experience wasn't satisfactory, it's easy to pinpoint that moment and take actions to remedy the experience.
-Not only that, but you can track customer satisfaction across the customer lifecycle very simply using Customer Satisfaction Score.
+If the resulting number isn't satisfactory, there are proven ways to improve your CSAT score.
+To aid in that process, you can track customer satisfaction across the customer lifecycle very simply using Customer Satisfaction Score.

 Since it's a quick survey, you can ask it across multiple experiences during a customer's journey and get a big-picture view of how your customer feels at various touchpoints during the process.
 This makes it easier to find potential bottlenecks and improve the customer experience.